Wed, Nov 5, 2025

 Join us for a rare and fascinating glimpse into Cornell’s deep and diverse history!
 In this unique event, a university archivist will guide us through extraordinary items from the Cornell University Archives—housed in the Division of Rare and Manuscript Collections.
 From iconic artifacts to little-known treasures, you’ll uncover the stories that shaped Cornell and helped define its identity.

 This event is part of the "Iconic Cornell" series.
-It is a faculty-in-residence sponsored event.
+It is a faculty-in-residence sponsored event and open to undergraduates.

 Hosted By